CaptainTeemo/Saffron/README.md

 * Generic Cache struct that can cache everything.
 * Convenient extensions for UIImageView that do download and cache things for you.
 * Built in loading animator which can be configured.
+* Options to process image (corner radius, scale and GaussianBlur).
 * GIF image support.
 * Easy to use.